-Benjamin Hedin is the producer and writer of the documentary Two Trains Runnin’.
-He is also the author of In Search of the Movement: The Struggle for Civil Rights Then and Now and the editor of an anthology, Studio A: The Bob Dylan Reader.
+Benjamin Hedin is the producer and writer of the Grammy-nominated documentary Two Trains Runnin’ and the author of In Search of the Movement: The Struggle for Civil Rights Then and Now.

 Black Keys frontman Dan Auerbach on Junior Kimbrough’s influence.

 “It’s proven most of the time to be true: some of the music that I love the most, that I want to live with forever, are records I didn’t quite get at first, and that was definitely true for Junior.
 I didn’t understand it at first.
 It took a few listens.
 I had to come back to it a couple of times before I got it.
 And once I got it nothing was ever the same.”

 Algia Mae Hinton, the great blues guitarist and banjo picker, lives in Johnston County, North Carolina.
 It’s a short drive from Raleigh and Durham but feels rather far from those cities, with their food trucks and breweries and warehouses refitted as condos—the latest iteration of the New South, one might say, except one finds the same pattern in Brooklyn or the Bay Area.
 In Johnston County you drift back to an earlier era.

 Early in 2014, Lewis Hyde, the author of The Gift, came to Jackson, Mississippi, to visit with others who volunteered to spend a handful of months in 1964 teaching and canvassing in the most violent province of Dixie.
 This was not like most reunions, for people at such events don’t normally talk about the first time they suffered police harassment or were tailed by the Klan, and they don’t screen a movie that was recently made about their experience and then discuss the ways in which the film felt authentic or not.